n303p4/sailor-fox/docs/how-to-run.md

 If the bot will share a chat with other bots, the prefix should be unique to avoid collisions.

 > ### Note
-> You can set the prefix to an empty string, which will make the bot respond to every message.
+> You can set the prefix to an empty string, which will make the bot respond to every message in chat.
 However, this is discouraged.

 > ### Note
-> The Discord client uses `discord_slash_prefix` instead.
+> The Discord client uses `discord_slash_prefix` instead, and you will need to put a `/` in front of it to activate the bot.
+For example, if `discord_slash_prefix` is `c`, then you will have to type `/c` as your prefix.

 ## Disable unwanted commands